 The Perks of Canadian Energy

-Those operating in Canada are doing very well, ranging from major firms like Suncor Energy to small caps like Octagon 88 (OTC: OCTX) and American Petrogas (TSEX: BOE).
+Those operating in Canada are doing very well, ranging from major firms like Suncor Energy to small-cap companies like Octagon 88 (OTC: OCTX) and Americas Petrogas (CVE: GRO).
 Soaring due to positive development for its Canadian holdings, Octagon 88 has been a top performer for oil and natural gas stocks over the last quarter.
-Americas Petrogas has done well as it has hired an investment bank for a “strategic review” to raise the stock price: so far it is working!
+Americas Petrogas has done well as it has hired an investment bank for a “strategic review” to raise the stock price.
+So far, it is working!

 What is also working is Buffett’s investment in Suncor Energy.